quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 in the file are related to this trace; see {{traceseq}}.

-See {{format-json-seq}} for guidance on populating the "qlog_serialization_format" field and other serialization considerations.
+See {{format-json-seq}} for guidance on populating the "serialization_format" field and other serialization considerations.

 JSON-SEQ serialization example: